 Where does Borscht originate from?

-Many think of borscht as a Russian soup and it is in fact eaten all over the countries of the former Soviet Union.
-From Eastern Europe (Germany and Poland) to the Ukraine and Central Asia.
+Many think of borscht as a Russian soup and it is in fact Ukrainian in origin and now eaten all over Russia and the countries of the former Soviet Union.
+It's popularity has spread from Ukraine to Eastern Europe (Germany and Poland) and all the way Central Asia.

 Borscht has a rich history and there are as many variations as families that make it.
 Even my mother’s version that I grew up on has started to morph as I give it my own little twists.

-I add more beets than her making the soup a deep pink in colour, whereas hers has more tomatoes and therefore an orange-reddish hue.
-And now I’ve also adapted it for the pressure cooker.
+I add more beets than her making the soup a deep pink in colour, whereas hers has more tomatoes (sometimes she uses tomato paste as a substitute) and therefore an orange-reddish hue.
+And now I've also adapted it for the pressure cooker.

 If you’d like to read more on the history of borscht and it’s variations, here is a very interesting article.